 Comfort, fit and sizing

 Having a cup size of 75E (34DD) I got both the Merino bra and the Fast Food sports bra in size M as per the sizing guide.
 While I fit comfortably into both nursing bras, it is clear that anything much smaller would have me spilling over at the sides.
 According to Boob Design’s guide to their nursing bras, the Fast Food sports bra provides extra firm support while the Boob Merino bra merely offers soft support.
 My experience was quite different as I felt as though the two bras provided more or less the same level of support – around soft/low to medium.
 I think the reason behind this is that although the bras are the same size, they are constructed very differently.
+You can read about the construction of different sports bras in our article How to Choose a Sports Bra for Hiking.

 The Fast Food bra is a classic sports bra that provides support by compressing your breasts towards the chest wall.
 Compression works well for smaller cup sizes, but for larger cup sizes there tends to be more ‘air’ between the breasts inside such bras (as larger cupsizes protrude more from the torso) and thus the breast can move more freely, which decreases the level of support.
 This could theoretically be mitigated by wearing a smaller size, but then my breasts would spill over at the sides instead.
 The Boob Merino Bra, on the other hand, is a wrap bra with individual cups which hug each breast somewhat and thus gives some extra support in the form of light encapsulation in addition to compression.
 Because the cups only cover about ¾ of each breast and are made of soft flexible Merino wool, the level of encapsulation is merely light in comparison to the Panache sports bra and other high-impact sports bras where the breasts are completely encapsulated by more rigid synthetic materials.